-Believe it or not a house trap on a sewer line is vitally important in many ways that you would probably never think of.
-That “thing” you see in the bottom of a pit in your basement can cause an awful lot of aggravation or damage if it is not functioning properly, is in poor condition, or is not operated properly.
+potemtial Believe it or not a house trap on a sewer line is vitally important in many ways that you would probably never think of.
+That “thing” you see in the bottom of a pit in your basement can cause an awful lot of aggravation.
+Open sewer traps can also cause damage if they are not functioning properly, are in poor condition, or are not operated properly.

 - Will allow noxious gases to escape into the premises from your sewer line.

 - Allow for rodents and insects (but not alligators) to enter into a premises.

 - Can allow raw sewage to enter into a premise if a back up occurs.

 - If the public sewer surcharges, you will get inundated with sewage.

 What is the preferred type of cap or plug for a trap?